-Although wet/dry vacs aren’t technically vacuum and mop tools, they do deal with splashes of liquid as well as they deal with dried bits of dust and debris.
-Some wet/dry vac models can even go as far as picking up wet cement off of floors—a handy feature if you’re a DIY-er who works with concrete.
+Although wet/dry vacs aren’t technically vacuum and mop tools, they do deal with splashes of liquid as well as dried bits of dust and debris.
+Some wet/dry vac models can even go as far as picking up wet cement off floors—a handy feature if you’re a DIY-er who works with concrete.

 What Type of Vacuum and Mop Should I Choose?

 From the two main types of vacuum and mop combo tools—uprights and handhelds—neither of them are perfect for every task.

 Uprights are great for those handling large messes, thanks to their wide vacuum heads.
 They’re also considerably lightweight, even when their tanks are filled with water, so maneuvering the tool around sharp furniture legs and other obstacles won’t pose a problem.

 Handheld models are nearly the polar opposite of uprights.
 They’re incredibly small, great for spot-cleaning tiny stains, and hardly hold onto any water.
 This would make for a great backup vacuum and mop tool, especially for cleaning an automotive interior.

 As for robots, these are great if you absolutely dread the thought of vacuuming and mopping yourself.
 They do the heavy lifting, allowing the owner—you, in this case—to chill at home and make a mess for your robot to clean up.

 Wet/dry vacs are generally considered a must-have tool for craftsmen.
 They’re not quiet, so they’ll wake up any sleeping pets and children when used indoors.
 However, their motors are incredibly powerful, and they will pick up wet concrete and wood chips.